 About the Blog Articles

-My name is Wally Furuta, in charge of the BTCBOX Blog.
+My name is Wally Furuta, and I am in charge of the BTCBOX Blog.
 We started interview articles of active participants and specialists in the crypto space about 1 year ago.
-Recently, we have even received feedback on the articles from readers through Twitter and emails, and we refer to it daily.
+Recently, we have even received feedback on the articles from readers through Twitter and emails, and we refer to them daily.

 The interviews have been published in both English and Japanese, but what is interesting is some themes are read more in one language than the other, and vice versa.
 Through that, you can see the trend of what Japanese readers are reading and what English readers are reading.